Macrometacorp/docs/docs/graphs/graph-examples/traversals-with-geo-queries.md

     RETURN { startCity: startCity._key, traversedCity: v }
 ```

-Example with bind parameters replaced by ids:
+Here the bind parameters are replaced by ids:

 ```sql
 FOR startCityId IN [ "germanCity/Cologne", "germanCity/Hamburg" ]